 As part of the Community and Cultural Enhancement Program, Lower East Side Tenement will research and plan for three new historic apartment exhibitions.
 These apartments will present the accounts of families who lived at 103 Orchard Street after 1945 by describing the stories of Jewish Holocaust survivors admitted under the Refugee Act of 1948; Chinese tenants who immigrated under the Hart-Cellar Immigration and Nationality Act of 1965; and Puerto Rican migrants who were recruited for garment industry jobs in the 1950s.

 103 Orchard St, New York, NY 10002

-During the quarter, Lower East Side Tenement Museum submitted a reimbursement request totaling \$15,472.34.
-Also, a 2nd budget amendment was completed on September 30th.
+During the quarter, Lower East Side Tenement Museum submitted two reimbursement requests totaling \$97,064.64.